Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Preliminaries and related work

 Editing refers to the process of creating target data by modifying specific content in given source data, as intended by the user, while preserving unrelated elements.
 This section briefly reviews editing methods based on flow matching or diffusion models in both audio and video domains.

 \paragraph{Audio Editing.} Audio editing methods can be broadly categorized into training-based and training-free approaches.
-In the training-based approach~\citep{wang2023audit,lan2025guiding}, models are trained as conditional generators that take source audio as input and produce edited outputs.
-While conceptually straightforward, this method faces significant challenges in assembling large-scale datasets of paired source and target audio samples.
-Our method is also training-based one, but we avoid this issue by adopting acoustic feature extraction as described in Section \ref{sec:feature}.
+In the training-based approach~\cite{wang2023audit,lan2025guiding}, models are trained as conditional generators that take source audio as input and produce edited outputs.
+This approach is conceptually straightforward, but it requires large-scale datasets of paired source and target audio samples, which is challenging in practice.
+In contrast, training-free approaches~\cite{manor2024zero,xu2024prompt,jia2025audioeditor} leverage pre-trained text-to-audio generation models~\cite{liu2023audioldm,liu2024audioldm,ghosal2023text} to generate the desired audio edits.
+Although they eliminate the need for paired training datasets, they require techniques to inject source audio information into the generation process, which typically incurs significantly higher computational costs during generation.
+Our method is also training-based one, but we mitigate the dataset issue by adopting acoustic feature extraction as described in Section \ref{sec:feature}.

-In contrast, training-free approaches~\citep{manor2024zero,xu2024prompt,jia2025audioeditor} utilize pre-trained text-to-audio generation models~\citep{liu2023audioldm,liu2024audioldm,ghosal2023text} to generate the desired audio edits.
-To ensure preservation of unrelated content, these methods inject source audio information into the generation process using inversion techniques~\citep{song2021denoising} and attention control~\citep{hertz2023prompt}.
-Although this approach eliminates the need for training with specialized datasets, it typically incurs higher computational costs during generation.

-\paragraph{Video Editing.} Training video generation models is considerably more resource-intensive than audio models.
+\paragraph{Video Editing.} Training video generation models from scratch is considerably more resource-intensive than audio models.
 As a result, most video editing methods rely on pre-trained generative models.
 There are two main types of pre-trained models used: text-to-image and text-to-video models.

-Early work leveraged text-to-image models such as Stable Diffusion~\citep{rombach2022high} due to their accessibility and ease of use.
-Since these models are only capable of generating single frames, specialized techniques~\citep{cong2024flatten,li2024vidtome,cohen2024slicedit,geyer2024tokenflow,kara2024rave} and fine-tuning strategies~\citep{wu2023tune,liu2024video} have been developed to improve temporal consistency across video frames.
+Early work leveraged text-to-image models such as Stable Diffusion~\cite{rombach2022high} due to their accessibility and ease of use.
+Since these models are only capable of generating single frames, specialized techniques~\cite{cong2024flatten,li2024vidtome,cohen2024slicedit,geyer2024tokenflow,kara2024rave} and fine-tuning strategies~\cite{wu2023tune,liu2024video} have been developed to improve temporal consistency across video frames.
+Recently, the emergence of advanced text-to-video generation models~\cite{blattmann2023stable,yang2025cogvideox,wan2025wan} has enabled more effective video editing.
+Studies utilizing these models~\cite{fan2024videoshop,shi2024bivdiff,zhang2025v2edit,jiang2025vace} demonstrate excellent temporal consistency.